 Complete Form DS-2019

 Once you are accepted into a sponsor program, they will provide a Form DS-2019 or a Certificate of Eligibility for Exchange Visitor Status.
-The DS-2019 lists your contact information, the program you are attending, your program start/end dates, and the estimated program costs.
+The DS-2019 lists your contact information, the program you are attending, your program start/end dates, and the estimated exchange visitor program costs.

 Pay the SEVIS Fee